-- Children will confidently recognise numerals 1-5 - Children will confidently apply 1:1 correspondence 1-5 (Linking the numerals and amounts) - Children will develop fast recognition of up to 5 objects, without having to count them individually ('subitising'). - Children will explore shapes and begin to notice and talk about properties and characteristics. - Children will notice and talk about 2D & 3D shapes in the nursery school environment. - Children will understand sequence of first, then, after, before in context e.g. Forest School, Dinner Time etc. and understand the vocabulary of time e.g. Good Morning, Afternoon, Home time etc. - Children will begin to understand what is in the future and what is in the past - Children will be able to design and continue patterns of up to three sequences e.g.; abc, abc, leaf, stick, stone, leaf, stick, stone - Children will make comparisons between objects relating to size, length, weight and capacity
+- Children will confidently recognise numerals 1-5 - Children will confidently apply 1:1 correspondence 1-5 - Children will understand the fiveness of 5 - Children will develop fast recognition of up to 5 objects, without having to count them individually ('subitising'). - Children will be able to recognise and name familiar shapes; square, triangle, rectangle, circle - Children will know the difference between 2D & 3D shapes - Children will understand sequence of first, then, after, before in context e.g. Forest School, Dinner Time etc. and understand the vocabulary of time e.g. Good Morning, Afternoon, Home time etc. - Children will understand what is in the future and what is in the past - Children will be able to design and continue patterns of up to three sequences e.g.; abc, abc, leaf, stick, stone, leaf, stick, stone - Children will make comparisons between objects relating to size, length, weight and capacity